 • Credit by examination – Enrolled students may obtain credit by examination in any required course.
 Proficiency must be demonstrated prior to the student‘s last registration before graduation.
 Approval also must be given by the department chair concerned and the Academic Standards and Graduation Committee.
 No such application will be considered for any course which the student has previously taken or in any course for which a waiver has been previously granted.
 A grade of “B” of better must be obtained on the test to receive course credit; however, a grade of “S” will be entered on the student‘s record.
 A processing/recording fee will be charged.
 See Fees and Charges brochure for details.

 Probation and dismissal action is administered by the Academic Standards and Graduation Committee.
-The probation and dismissal policies listed below apply to those students who have been admitted and are seeking a degree at Ashland University.
+The probation and dismissal policies listed below apply to those students who have been admitted to and are seeking a degree at Ashland University.

 The academic records of all students are reviewed at the end of each semester after final grades are posted to the official transcript.
 Students whose cumulative grade point averages fall at or below the standards listed here are placed on probation or dismissed.
 Transfer students will be reviewed based upon total semester hours transferred from all institutions.